Fictionarry/TalkingGaussian/README.md

-Code is expected to be released after months.
+Code is expected to be released in months.